COVID-19 and influenza medication and the Report and Support Form

 If you are eligible for follow-up, you may receive a phone call from an unknown number, so please answer if you receive a call.
 Seek medical help if your symptoms get worse by calling 811 or 911.

-Why wouldn’t I qualify for COVID-19 medication if I’m considered high-risk?
+Why wouldn’t I be offered COVID-19 or influenza medication if I’m considered high-risk?

-COVID-19 anti-viral medications are very specific as to who they will benefit.
+COVID-19 and influenza anti-viral medications are very specific as to who they will benefit.

-COVID-19 medications are available for people who are high-risk for getting very sick, including the elderly, those without sufficient vaccination, or those with certain underlying medical conditions or immunosuppression.
+COVID-19 and influenza medications are available for people who are high-risk for getting very sick, including the elderly, those without sufficient COVID vaccination, or those with certain underlying medical conditions or immunosuppression.

-Other factors taken into consideration are how long you’ve had symptoms, age and weight, liver or kidney function, drug interactions, availability of infusion sites, etc.
+Other factors taken into consideration are how long you’ve had symptoms, age and weight, liver or kidney function, drug interactions, etc.

-Many prescription medications, over-the-counter products, traditional medicines, natural health products, and vitamins may interact with COVID-19 medications.
+Many prescription medications, over-the-counter products, traditional medicines, natural health products, and vitamins may interact with COVID-19 and influenza medications.

 Using antivirals when they are not needed can encourage the development of resistance and make them no longer useful for you in the future.